CodingExercises/cuddly-octo-fiesta/README.md

 All sensitive information should be stored in Azure DevOps variable groups and should be retrieved from their respective groups for configuration management.

 Bonus credit: Implement Canary deployment pattern to the Production deployment stage.

+Please email back to us when you are ready to submit.
+Email: watchguardengaccountowner@motorolasolutions.com

+All the best!!!